Bonj Szczygiel

 Biography

-Szczygiel’s research has focused on the historiography of built environments, having co-chaired a conference on gendered landscapes in 1999 and subsequent edited volumes.
+Szczygiel’s research focused on the historiography of built environments, having co-chaired a conference on gendered landscapes in 1999 and subsequent edited volumes.
 She has published on the sociological history of the landscape architecture profession; women’s urban development work of the 19th-century; and Frederick Law Olmsted’s concept of “salubrious landscapes.”
 Most recently she has begun to explore the cultural significance of memorials over time and the meta-messages they carry.